andymac-2/subworld/README.md

 The `-E` flag stops the execution of `m4` when an error occurs.
 You may wish to separate the execution of `m4` with the execution of `sc`.

-For a more information, skip to "The Subworld language".
+For more information, skip to "The Subworld language".

 ### Rationale